port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/examples/s3-bucket.md

 :::info Terraform dependencies
 Note how we use a `depends_on` block on the new s3 entity, this is required because the `s3Bucket` blueprint has to exist before the entity can be created.
 In addition, the entity relies on values that will only be available after the S3 bucket is created.
 :::

+## Result

+After running `terraform apply` you will see the new S3 bucket in AWS, and the matching `s3Bucket` entity in Port.